PinkDiamond1/docs-24/docs/get-started/quickstart.md

 ```
 EnclaveID        Status    Creation Time
-summer-sound     RUNNING   Tue, 29 Nov 2022 23:38:17 UTC
+wandering-frog   RUNNING   Wed, 30 Nov 2022 15:39:52 -03
-nameless-snow    RUNNING   Wed, 30 Nov 2022 13:26:23 UTC
+long-water       RUNNING   Wed, 30 Nov 2022 15:48:18 -03
-silent-hill      RUNNING   Wed, 30 Nov 2022 13:28:16 UTC
+cool-meadow      RUNNING   Wed, 30 Nov 2022 15:48:59 -03
-spring-river     RUNNING   Wed, 30 Nov 2022 14:03:25 UTC
+late-bird        RUNNING   Wed, 30 Nov 2022 15:54:38 -03
 ```

 Enclaves themselves have very little overhead and are cheap to create, but the services inside the enclaves will naturally consume resources.
-Cleaning up our Kurtosis cluster is easy:
+Clean up your Kurtosis cluster now:

 ```
 kurtosis clean -a